F16Falcon/Coursera-Getting-and-Cleaning-Data/README.md

       In mean.default(X[[i]], ...): argument is not numeric or logical: returning NA This warning arose because the script "tidy[,89:563]=NULL" creates non-numeric/logical elements (e.g., NULL cols)

-Please refer to the Code Book for additional information about the underlying data, variable name changes, and tidy data file
+Please refer to the Code Book for additional information about the underlying data, variable name changes, and tidy data file.